samuelburbulla/samuelburbulla.github.io/_pages/about.md

   - /about.html
 ---

-I’m Samuel, an applied mathematician protecting Google’s AI systems as part of the ML Red Team (since January 2025).
+I’m Samuel, an applied mathematician protecting Google’s AI systems as part of the ML Red Team.

 In my free time I love exploring the Alps with my wife or jamming on drums and guitar!